 - Fantastic Racism: The wilds and the domestics.
 According to the synopsis written by the author, "both groups grew arrogant and hateful of one another".

-- Furry Confusion: Although the characters are Petting Zoo People, wild animals counterparts still exists and can be eaten by those with a carnivorous diet.
+- Furry Confusion: Although the characters are Funny Animals, wild animals counterparts still exists and can be eaten by those with a carnivorous diet.

 - Justified Title: Most of the cast is involved by one way or another with the Raven Wolf tribe.